Frequently Asked Questions

 Before you can start using your Student Mobility Card, you’ll have to link it to a payment method – credit card or via iDEAL on your Dutch bank account.
 Costs will automatically be charged from your payment method as you travel.
 These are charged at the first day of each month alongside the monthly 4,50EUR subscription fee or as soon as you have reached 20EUR worth of travel costs.
 This could mean that, depending on your trips, you may be charged multiple times per week or even daily.

-Do I have to charge money onto my Student Mobility Card?
+Do I have to charge money on my Student Mobility Card?

-No. This is not necessary.
+No, this is not necessary.
+In fact, we do not recommend topping up the card manually.
 After you’ve “picked up” your digital products, you’ll be all set to travel.
-The card tops up automatically, so you’ll never again have to worry about missing a train due to an insufficient balance.
-If you do put money on the card, you’ll see it in your account balance and can use it for traveling, but we won’t be able to return it to you.
+The card tops up automatically.
+You just need to connect your OV card and a payment method in our app and then you’ll never again have to worry about missing a train due to an insufficient balance.

 Problems & Cancelation